TheBeardofKnowledge/Scripts-from-my-videos/BeardSweeper Disk Cleanup/README.md

 :outdatedhibernatefile -
 This disables Windows hibernation, also known as "Fast Startup" and deletes the hibernation file.
 This Windows feature dumps ram to disk for restarts and also "deep sleep" modes, however, the feature was created when all computers had spinning disks.

 When you warm boot your computer, everything in the hibernation file is restored to RAM and your system is presumably "ready faster".
-Issue here is files are only replaced with "fresh copies" when you cold boot a system, and if a program has bad code that includes minor memory leaks, this can accumulate and use up all your ram, which can cause issues.
+Issue here, is files are only replaced with "fresh copies" when you cold boot a system, and if a program has bad code or includes minor memory leaks, this can accumulate and use up all your ram, which can cause issues.
 Disabling this will ensure only fresh copies are loaded when you start your system.
 For desktops this will stay disabled at the end of the script, for laptops it will re-enable it due to peoples habits of letting the laptop battery drain without shutting down their laptop first.